 David C Sterratt

-I've been a researcher and University Teacher at the University of Edinburgh since 2000.
+Following an undergraduate degree in Physics and a PhD in computational neuroscience, I've been a researcher, University Teacher and Lecturer at the University of Edinburgh since 2000.
 My research is in the area of computational neuroscience: using mathematical and computational models of parts of the nervous system to help understand how it develops, learns and functions.
 With Bruce Graham, Andrew Gillies and David Willshaw I'm co-author of the textbook Principles of Computational Modelling in Neuroscience (CUP, 2011, book website).
 I have developed and maintain a number of software packages.

 Open to PhD supervision enquiries?